Further Investment in Tecman’s Conversion Facility Increases Bespoke Acoustic Insulation Solutions for the Automotive Industry

 The majority of commercially available sound-absorbing materials are fibre based, as fibrous provide cavities between the fibres that allow sound waves to enter.
 The fibres can move against each other, allowing the energy of the sound waves to be converted to friction easily.

 Tecman provides acoustic insulation pads made using a range of fibrous acoustic insulation materials.
 Although the properties of the individual materials vary, automotive insulation solutions from Tecman are all designed to provide highly efficient acoustic absorption while reducing the weight and environmental impact of vehicles.
-The acoustic materials provided by Tecman include natural fibres, multi-layer fine fibres, lightweight Neptune, and high-loft insulation materials.11,12
+The acoustic materials provided by Tecman include lightweight ultra-fine fibre, multi-layer fine fibres, high-loft insulation, and needle punch materials.11,12

 Tecman have recently invested in new machinery and processes, providing increased capacity and increasing the size of acoustic insulation components that can be produced.
 The new machinery stamps out parts up to 520mm x 1500mm (previous capacity was 320mm x 1000mm).
 Bespoke components are available in various presentation formations to aid application.
 Presentation options include sealed, crimped and open edges, tape application, strip coated adhesive, zone coated adhesive, clip insertion, scrim variations, and scrim lamination.13